Rana-Phy/SNAP/README.md

 # Trained Spectral Neighbor Analysis Potential (SNAP)

-This repository contains the trained SNAP potential.
+This repository contains the trained Spectral Neighbor Analysis Potential (SNAP)

-## 1. SNAP for Ti₃SiC₂ MAX Phase
+### 1. SNAP for Ti₃SiC₂ MAX Phase
 #### Paper: *"Unveiling Kink Band Formation Mechanism in MAX Phases (Communications Materials)"*

-The following files are included:
+The following files are included in this repository:
 - **TSC_commat.snapcoeff** – SNAP coefficient file
 - **TSC_commat.snapparam** – SNAP parameter file

 #### Citation
-If you use this potential in your research, please cite: (doi will be added soon)
+If you use this potential in your research, please cite the following paper:
+*Unveiling Kink Band Formation Mechanism in MAX Phases* (DOI will be added soon).

-## Usage Instructions
+### Usage Instructions
-To apply SNAP in your LAMMPS simulations, use the following command in your input script:
+To apply SNAP in your LAMMPS simulations, include the following commands in your input script:

 pair_style snap
 \